SuneelKumarSudalag/sql-data-science-guide/README.md

 # 7 SQL Queries Every Data Scientist Should Know

 ## Overview
 Master these essential SQL patterns to become a production-ready data professional.
 These queries are used daily in real data science jobs across AWS, Azure, and GCP.

+## ⚠️ SQL Dialect Disclaimer

+**Note:** This guide primarily uses ANSI SQL standard syntax for maximum portability.
+However, some examples may include MySQL, PostgreSQL, or SQL Server specific features.
+When using these queries:

+- **MySQL**: Supports column aliases in GROUP BY (e.g., `GROUP BY customer_segment`)
+- **SQL Server**: Does NOT support aliases in GROUP BY - use the actual expression instead
+- **PostgreSQL**: Does NOT support aliases in GROUP BY
+- **Standard SQL**: Always use the full expression in GROUP BY for portability

+For production code and teaching materials, always use the full expression in GROUP BY clauses to ensure compatibility across all RDBMS platforms.

 ---